Konfekt/vim-alias/README.md

   - The plugin provides a function to define command-line abbreviations such a way that they are expanded only if they are typed as the first word of a command (at ":" prompt).
-The same rules that apply to creating a :cabbr apply to the second argument of CmdAlias() function too.
+The same rules that apply to creating a :cabbr apply to the second argument of cmdalias#alias() function too.
 You can pass in optional flags (such as <buffer>) to the :cabbr command through the third argument.
   - The :cabbr's created this way, work like the bash aliases, except that